alextanhongpin/ideas/README.md

 ## Decentralized Applications

 Check out how to create and deploy a simple dapp.
 Also, check out solutions for distributed databases.

-## Regression with Stochastic Gradient Descent

-You can do linear regression with stochastic gradient descent.
-Understand the difference between the ordinary solution and the solution using stochastic gradient descent.

 ## Affinity Analysis